 7. Be patient

 Being patient is the most important step, by far, because most people stop this process after a week.
-In today's society, with attention spans shrinking more than ever, and with everyone wanting things instantly, building muscle properly takes time.
+In today's society, with attention spans shrinking more than ever and everyone wanting things instantly, building muscle properly takes time.
 You won't see results tomorrow.
 So stay consistent with your nutrition and training, and trust the process.
-The goal is to aim for gaining 0.5-1 pound of muscle per week and to always remember that all good things take time.
+The goal is to aim for gaining 0.5–1 pound of muscle per week and to always remember that all good things take time.

 Is Lean Bulking A Good Approach?